tlindsay/react-riffs/README.md

 Once you have your `input`, you can start reading from your input device.
 Just remember to pass your input object each time you invoke an event hook.

-**Each of the following takes an optional channel as the second parameter.
+**Each of the following takes an optional channel as the last parameter.
 If no channel is specified, it will default to `'all'`.**

 ### `useClock`
 Returns the current timestamp from the input device along with a boolean representing whether or not the clock is currently running